drocgoesongit/drocgoesongit/README.md

 # Hi there 👋 Nabeel Mirza

-- I'm Nabeel Mirza.
-I love Android and want to improve it for the better.
+I am a Native Android Developer who deeply love open source.
+I am passionate about making high quality applications for good user interactions.
+Also as a programmer, I practice Data Structures and Algorithms at CodeChef.
+For the artist in me smartphone is my canvas.

 - 🌱 I’m currently learning kotlin for Android Development.
-- 👯 I’m looking to collaborate on any project regarding android or java.
+- 👯 I’m looking to collaborate on projects regarding android or java.
 - 😄 Pronouns: Droc, Drogo

 ## Connect with me